Vanilla-OS/handbook/_posts/2022-11-18-first-setup.md

 ### Extra Settings

-Extra system settings.
-If unsure, it is recommended to leave them on the default.
+Extra system settings for automatic crash detection and bug reporting.
+If unsure, it is recommended to leave it disabled.

 ![Extra Settings](/assets/uploads/first-setup-extra-settings.webp)